Mona Juul

-Mona Juul (born 10 April 1959) is an official in the Norwegian Ministry of Foreign Affairs and former politician for the Labour Party.
+Mona Juul (born 10 April 1959) is a Norwegian diplomat and former politician for the Labour Party.
+She worked at the Norwegian Ministry of Foreign Affairs and has been an ambassador to several countries.
 Juul hails from Sparbu, and was educated in political science.
 She played a key role facilitating the Oslo Accords in the 1990s.
 On 25 July 2019, Juul was elected President of the United Nations Economic and Social Council.